Fire Danger Level and Restrictions Lowered September 16, 2019

-For more information, go to DFPA
+For more information, visit the DFPA website.

 Examples of outdoor or open burning include: using a burn barrel, burning yard debris, burning construction or demolition debris, burning in incinerators that do not meet emission limits and burning stumps to clear land.